Undergraduate Students

 One avenue for student engagement is the Undergraduate Research Opportunities Program (UROP), pioneered at MIT in 1969 and now emulated in academic institutions around the world.
 UROP offers students the opportunity to join a faculty-led research team or to initiate their own research project.

-Another unique feature of an MIT education is the Independent Activities Period, a special four-week term in January that encourages students to set their own agenda within a creative and flexible environment.
+Another unique feature of an MIT education is the Independent Activities Period, a special four-week term in January that enables students to set their own agenda within a creative and flexible environment.

 Undergraduates are encouraged to add an international dimension to their education as well.
 Students may choose from Institute-wide or departmental study-abroad programs.
 They may also conduct research abroad, assist with building sustainable communities overseas, or venture out on fieldwork or internships arranged through MIT International Science and Technology Initiatives.